-Designed by bridge builder Alexandre-Gustave Eiffel, the open-lattice wrought-iron tower is 984 feet tall and in 1889 it was the world’s tallest man-made structure.
+The Eiffel Tower opened in March of 1889.
+Designed by bridge builder Alexandre-Gustave Eiffel, the open-lattice wrought-iron tower is 984 feet tall and at the time of its opening it was the world’s tallest man-made structure.

 Here’s 12 things you might not know about the tower: